glutanimate/anki-addons-misc/ankiweb.md

 **Credits and License**

-All credit for the original True Retention add-on go to Strider.
+All credit for the original True Retention add-on goes to Strider.
 This modified version is based on a [post on the Anki support forums](https://anki.tenderapp.com/discussions/add-ons/8986-true-retention-how-to-change-value-of-mature-cards-extracted-from-21-to-90-days) by peter19220.

 *Copyright 2016 Strider*